What we’re about

 This is a hiking group for people who, like me, take life at a slow and steady pace.
 I love the outdoors, travel and hiking.
 Like the tortoise, I keep a steady pace and always get there in the end.
 Hikes will be mostly medium-length ( 2 - 6 miles) with elevation gains of under 1500 feet and a pace of book time +50%.
 Older people who have slowed down, younger folks who are just starting out, people who are overweight and want to get moving, people who are recovering from an injury, people who occasionally like to stop and take pictures or smell the roses...anyone who wants to take things at a slower pace.
 Hikes and other events take place all year round and in various locations!

-Upcoming events (2)
+Upcoming events (3)

-Trail map and more info HERE
+Trail map and info HERE

-- Hike the trails at beautiful Wachusett Meadow113 Goodnow Rd, Princeton, MA
+Bring water and a snack.
+I always use hiking poles. - Hike the trails at beautiful Wachusett Meadow113 Goodnow Rd, Princeton, MA

 There are several routes we can take.
 We'll hike for about two hours.
 You can read about the trails and download a trail map HERE